 11 Native American Names for Modern U.S. Cities

-“Even old New York was once New Amsterdam!” goes one of the more famous verses of the popular song “Istanbul, Not Constantinople.”
+"Even old New York was once New Amsterdam!" goes one of the more famous lines of the song "Istanbul (Not Constantinople)."
 But the Big Apple is hardly America's only urban area to have undergone a major name change, especially when one considers the people who discovered the country in the first place.
 Here are the original Native American names given to the regions that would become 11 major U.S. cities.

 Rhode Island's largest city, along with much of its surrounding territory was called "Pancanaset" ("little cleared place").
 For those interested, an excellent database of Rhode Island's historical Native American place names has been compiled by the Aquidneck Indian Council.